 As mentioned above, the 'Cayucos' crisis also spurred closer bilateral cooperation between Spain and countries of origin or transit to the south, formalised in the 2006-2008 'Africa Plan'.
 The plan included extensive measures to increase capacity in law enforcement and border management in West Africa, including new equipment, information sharing and new readmission agreements.
-The Africa Plan also facilitated agreements (that are still operational) allowing Spain to station Guardia Civil personnel in West Africa and the Maghreb where they carry out joint patrol with local forces in the coastal regions in these countries.
+The Africa Plan also facilitated agreements (that are still operational) allowing Spain to station Guardia Civil personnel in West Africa and the Maghreb countries where they carry out joint patrol with local forces in the coastal regions in these countries.

-Another outcome of the 'Cayucos' crisis was greater cooperation between Spain and other EU states in the form of Operation Seahorse Atlántico (2006-2008) which focused only on border management and was financed by the EU's AENEAS instrument.
+Another outcome of the 'Cayucos' crisis was greater cooperation between Spain and other EU states in the form of Operation Seahorse Atlántico (2006-2008) which focused only on border management and was financed by the EU's AENEAS .
 Measures in Operation Seahorse included capacity building through training courses, initiating a network of liaison officers, conducting joint patrols and information exchange with the purpose of combatting the smuggling of migrants off the West African coast (Statewatch 2019, Kemp 2016).
 The EU contributed more than 65 million euros in budgetary support for border management to the Seahorse Network (Statewatch 2019, 8).
 Building on the Seahorse Network and similar border control operations in other areas, the maritime border surveillance system known as EURO-SUR was established with the aim of providing pervasive surveillance of external EU borders and the 'pre-frontier' area (Statewatch 2019, 8).
 In sum, the first decade of the 2000s saw the creation of border management infrastructure across and beyond the EU's external borders, and established networks of cooperation between countries of origin, transit and destination in Europe and Africa.

-&lt;sup>12 Which later turned into the the Seahorse Network and the Seahorse Coordination Centers.
+&lt;sup>12 Which later turned into the Seahorse Network and the Seahorse Coordination Centers.

-&lt;sup>13 AENEAS Programme was established by European Commission decision of 12 November 2004 with a view to provide financial and technical assistance to third countries in the areas of migration and asylum.
+$^{13}$ AENEAS Programme was established by European Commission decision of 12 November 2004 with a view to provide financial and technical assistance to third countries in the areas of migration and asylum.

-5.5 New pressure on Morocco to implement migration policy reform and recognize refugees
+5.5 New pressure on Morocco to implement migration policy reform and recognise refugees

 Between 2011 and 2018, the EU stopped initiating and funding border security projects in Morocco and instead focused on Morocco's implementation of migration policy reform (Statewatch 2019, 11).
 As a destination country of migration, Morocco has pledged to ease access to residency permits, the job market, health and education for migrants in Morocco (Jacobs 2019, 4).
 Several think tanks and NGOs have voiced concern that the externalisation of migration policy is reducing refugees' opportunities to seek protection, given Morocco's weak implementation of its own refugee protection policy and the country's alleged record of human rights abuses against migrants (Kemp 2016, Jacobs 2019, Human Rights Watch 2014).
 In 2013, Morocco began a reform of its migration and asylum system, announcing that the country would adopt a "humanitarian approach" (Jacobs 2019, 4).
-A government department of migration affairs was created and the 2014 "National Strategy on Immigration and Asylum" included a status regularisation programme for undocumented migrants in Morocco.
+A government department of migration affairs was created, and the 2014 "National Strategy on Immigration and Asylum" included a status regularisation programme for undocumented migrants in Morocco.
 The government began to ease access to residency for undocumented migrants, asylum seekers and refugees, as Morocco established the first national asylum system in the MENA region (Ibid).
-In most European countries, being recognised as a refugee gives access to residency and social rights, however, this is not a common procedure in the Middle East and North Africa, where the process for receiving asylum-seeker or refugee status is generally separate from receiving a residency permit (Norman 2016).